gardener/gardener/docs/concepts/controller-manager.md

 The `gardener-controller-manager` (often refered to as "GCM") is a component that runs next to the Gardener API server, similar to the Kubernetes Controller Manager.
 It runs several controllers that do not require talking to any seed or shoot cluster.
-Also, as of today it exposes an HTTP server that is serving several health check endpoints and metrics.
+Also, as of today, it exposes an HTTP server that is serving several health check endpoints and metrics.

 This document explains the various functionalities of the `gardener-controller-manager` and their purpose.